6ixB/patchef-client/README.md

 PatChef is built using a modern and versatile tech stack.
 Each tool in this stack plays a key role in enhancing performance, development speed, and maintainability:

+- **TypeScript**: A statically-typed superset of JavaScript that enhances code quality and development experience by providing type safety, reducing runtime errors, and improving maintainability.
 - **Rsbuild**: A fast and efficient bundler that compiles and bundles code to ensure optimized performance and swift build times.
 - **React**: The core library for building dynamic, component-driven user interfaces.
 React’s declarative approach simplifies the development of complex UIs.
 - **Zustand**: A lightweight, intuitive state management library for React.
 It allows for easy management of global state with minimal boilerplate.